top of page

 Some people are narcissistic.
 And some, more dangerously, are malignant narcissists.

-If you’ve been involved with one—or thought you loved one—you may still be living in the emotional aftershocks: confused, questioning your reality, defending your feelings, while your pain is minimized and your experience distorted as they gaslight and play the victim.
+If you've been involved with one—or believed you loved one—you may still be living in the emotional aftershocks: confused, questioning your reality, defending your feelings, while your pain is minimized and your experience distorted as they gaslight and play the victim.

 If any of that resonates, trust yourself.
 You’re not imagining it.